YarekTyshchenko/PMMGBeautifier/README.md

 # Development

 It uses webpack to create javascript from typescript, and puts it into `dist/` dir.
-You can load that directly using "load unpacked" extension from the root dir.
+You can load that directly using "load unpacked" extension pointing to `dist`.
 Keep the build command running to make it rebuild as you edit the file.
 ```bash
 npm install
 npm run build
 ```

+In production we don't have permission for the test file, so you might want to add if you need it.